TAX

 • This measure aims to simplify the structure of the tax system and strengthen investment incentives by eliminating the need to distinguish between domestic and foreign investors, as well as between investors resident in jurisdictions with double taxation treaties and those resident in jurisdictions without such treaties.

-• The Bill proposes the creation of a tax credit applicable to the monthly wages paid to each employee, equivalent to 15% for wages up to 7.8 UTM (approx. USD $560,000), which decreases progressively until reaching 0% for wages above 12 UTM (approx. USD $847,000).
+• The Bill proposes the creation of a tax credit applicable to the monthly wages paid to each employee, equivalent to 14% for remunerations up to 7.8 UTM (approx. USD $560,000), which decreases progressively to 0% for remunerations exceeding 12 UTM (approx. USD $847,000).

 • The credit percentage is determined by applying a rate to each employee’s monthly earnings, with earnings defined as taxable income and cash allowances for food, transportation, and housing.